1scscott/evolveLab/README.md

 #

-# Instructions for Visual Studio Code
+# Instructions for Visual Studio

 ## Prequisites